unique-thinker/unique-thinker/README.md

-### About me 👋
+### 💼 Available for Hire 🙏

-# Shailendra pratap singh
+# Shailendra

 ## Software Engineer | Ruby on Rails Developer

-👋 Hello!
-I'm Shailendra pratap singh, a seasoned Software Engineer with over 7 years of experience specializing in Ruby on Rails web application development.
+🚀 Freelance Software Engineer with 7+ years of experience in Ruby on Rails.
+Let's build something amazing together🤝! 💻✨

 ### 🔧 Skills